 In Thailand, they don’t just have world-class hospitals.
 They also have world-class dental care.

 Of course, nothing is perfect – if you look for it online.
-You will find stories where some people were misdiagnoses or given the wrong medication.
+You will find stories where some people were misdiagnosed or given the wrong medication.
 Even though Thailand has some the best hospitals in Southeast Asia, it’s not 100% perfect just like anywhere else.

 Getting the best medical care depends more on (a) selecting the right doctors and (b) trusting in a “Medical Travel Certified” medical tourism company with professional care management services at the destination.